Australian Lew Hoad playing Wimbledon, 1953

 Few things are more satisfying than an hour on court hitting beautiful baseline shots to your partner.
 Each ball seems more perfect than the last, and soon you feel ready to take on the world.
 Then you play a game……and your world comes crashing down around you.
 What went wrong?

 Maybe this is a good time to mention the P word….
 Pressure.
 Anybody can, with a little bit of practice, hit a beautiful shot.
 Its not rocket science, although some of the videos on YouTube might make you think otherwise.
 Introduce a little pressure, however, and you’ll be following generations of sportspeople as you watch your performance collapse with all the grace of a sidewalk drunk.
 Pressure causes the body to tense up, affecting you movement and timing.
-Suddenly balls are crashing into the net, or sailing long.
+Suddenly balls are crashing into the net, or sailing long and your footwork is a jumbled mess.

 Before we go any further, lets add another factor to the equation: the nature of practice itself.
 We’re on a court with another player who we respect.
 Their time is just as valuable as ours, and we rightly feel obliged to present them with ‘good’ shots.
 Go for a winner too often, and we feel bad as the ball rushes past them or buries itself into the net.
 We apologize and, often as not, resolve not to do that again.
 Practice, as normally carried out, is a highly regulated affair, with enough conventions to give even the inhabitants of Downton Abbey a headache.
 We become masters of the medium pace shot back up the center of the court, served up with a complete lack of passion and purpose.